PlixML/pixel/README.md

 1. [Chat](https://discord.gg/bittensor)
 2. [Leaderboard](https://huggingface.co/spaces/PlixAI/pixel-subnet-leaderboard)

 This repo's main conversation is carried out in the Bittensor [Discord](https://discord.gg/bittensor).
-Visit the 'finetuning' channel to ask questions and get real time feedback.
+Visit the 'rho・17' channel to ask questions and get real time feedback.
 You can view the ongoing running of the incentive mechanism, the best miners (see 'incentive'), the most in-consensus validators (see 'vtrust') using this [taostats link](https://taostats.io/subnets/netuid-17/).
 The table shows all 256 participant UIDs with corresponding YC stats and earnings.

 See [Miner Setup](docs/miner.md#getting-started) to learn how to setup a Miner.